7 Tips for Perfect Eyebrows That Can Transform Your Appearance

 Take a good multivitamin with biotin and zinc, both of which have been known to promote good hair, skin and nails growth.
 “Eating more protein can also help grow in fuller brows,” he says.
 If it’s something you can do to improve the hair on your head, Gafni claims it’ll help your eyebrow hair, too.

 Chances are, you’ll regret making a nonreversible change to your eyebrows.
 “I don’t recommend permanent laser hair removal or eyebrow tattooing,” Gafni says.
 He says he has never met a single person who was happy with permanent hair removal in their brow area and very few women who were happy with the outcome of tattooed brows.
 “Your face and your brows change over time, so you don’t want anything permanent done that may not be flattering in the long run,” he says.

 Use makeup to your benefit

 “Even the fullest brow can benefit from a brow filler like an eyebrow pen or pencil or a clear brow gel for unruly brows,” he suggests.
 “A brow filler can fill the little gaps created by our hair patterns and make the eyebrow look more perfect,” Gafni says.
 “They key is to use a product that is universally flattering and then brush through your brows to blend the product so your brows look amazing—not made-up,” he says.
-If your light brows need bumping up try a pencil slightly darker than your natural shade like one from Eylure Eyebrow Liner Pencil.
+If your light brows need bumping up try a pencil slightly darker than your natural shade.
 On the other hand if your brows are full and only need light taming, try a brow gel like Ramy When Harry Met Sealy in clear.
 (Related: Find other ways to use makeup to make your eyes pop.)